viktorsboroviks/3d-printer-configs/README.md

-# RIX 3D printer
+# 3D printer configs

-Configurations, notes and other related files for RIX 3D printer (Hypercube Evolution, HEVO).
+Configurations, notes and other related files for the Hypercube Evolution 3D printer.

+## Firmware

+Marlin 2.0.4.4

 ## How to setup prusa-slicer